igor-drozdov/leaflet-draw-rails/README.md

 leaflet_draw_circle([ [ 200, 200 ], [ 300, 300 ] ]).on find('#map')
 ```

 Examples can be found in the `features` and `spec/dummy/spec/features` folders.

+## Development

+After checking out the repo, run `bundle` to install dependencies.
+Then, you might want to run `rake` to make sure the tests are green.
+The `spec/dummy` folder contains a dummy Rails application, which is tested by the specs in `spec/dummy/spec/` folder (mostly by RSpec and Cucumber features using `capybara` and `selenium-webdriver`).

 ## Contributing